zenecture/neuroflow/README.md

 # IO

-In the component `neuroflow.application.plugin.IO` we will find functionality to save and load nets, especially weights.
+In the component `neuroflow.application.plugin.IO` there is functionality to save and load the weights of a net.
-Scala Pickling is used as the (de-)serialization framework.
-Example:
+The weights are stored as JSON strings.
+Look at this:

 ```scala
 val file = "/path/to/net.nf"